 When You’re So Sensitive It Hurts

-After a lifetime of judgment and blame, may adults with ADHD are understandably sensitive to criticsm.
+After a lifetime of judgment and blame, many adults with ADHD are understandably sensitive to criticism.
 It cuts deep and often provokes angry retorts we later regret.
 How to respond more calmly and ignore what doesn’t matter.

 ADHD makes us more sensitive to criticism.
 Often, our first instinct is to respond defensively or angrily to outside comments that feel like disapproval.
-But adults with ADHD should know that doing so could sacrifice learning opportunities and the respect of others.
+But adults with attention deficit disorder (ADHD or ADD) should know that doing so could sacrifice learning opportunities and the respect of others.